Thomas Paul (Baptist minister): Family and relatives

-Two of his brothers, Nathaniel Paul and Benjamin Paul, also became Baptist preachers.
+Two of his brothers, Nathaniel Paul and Benjamin Paul, became Baptist preachers and proponents of black emigration to the Wilberforce Colony in Ontario.
 Nathaniel was a minister at Albany, NY, and founder of the Providence's United African Society in the 1820s.
 Benjamin was minister of the Abyssinian Baptist Church in New York along with Paul.
 Paul was the uncle of poet James Monroe Whitfield through his sister Nancy.
-By his sister Rhoda, he was the brother-in-law of noted black Revolutionary War soldier, Jude Hall.
+By his sister Rhoda, he was the brother-in-law of noted black American Revolutionary War soldier, Jude Hall.